mattgenious/QuickPaySharp/csharp-client-generated/csharp-client/docs/BrandingsApi.md

 <a name="postbrandingsidcopyformat"></a>
 # **POSTBrandingsIdCopyFormat**
-> QuickPayProtocolV10Branding POSTBrandingsIdCopyFormat (string acceptVersion, string authorization, int? id, string except = null, string only = null)
+> Branding POSTBrandingsIdCopyFormat (string acceptVersion, string authorization, int? id, string except = null, string only = null)

 Copies branding and returns the new branding